LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="TrackableStatusFetching-get-">Trackable Status Fetching (GET)</h4>
  The Trackable status API works very similar to the Status API but it returns a Post id that you can use to track the stats(shares, likes, comments) for a specific share/post/status update.
 This API requires setting permissions in your LoginRadius Dashboard.<br><br> This API is used to retrieve a tracked post based on the passed in post ID value.
 This API requires setting permissions in your LoginRadius Dashboard.<br><br> <b>Note:</b> To utilize this API you need to find the ID for the post you want to track, which might require using Trackable Status Posting API first.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/social-login/advanced-social-api/trackable-status-fetching/)

 ```java